ericgolftourney/StoreLocatorPlus/readme.txt

 * Enhancement: Improve the edit locations notification when an address has been edited and the coordinates were updated.
 * Enhancement: Improve the recode selected notification messages.
 * Fix: tests for SLP is active now works on WPMU sites.
+* Fix: Delete not working, the URL is incorrect on manage locations when running deletes back-to-back.